Skip to main content

 Let’s say that you can’t avoid RMDs altogether for one reason or another.
 Now what?

-You will have to take distributions from the account no matter what.
-However, there is a way to withdraw money from the account without paying taxes – enter the Qualified Charitable Distribution (QCD).
+You'll have to take distributions from the account no matter what.
+However, there's a way to withdraw money from the account without paying taxes – enter the Qualified Charitable Distribution (QCD).

 Qualified Charitable Distributions (QCDs)